-We carried out knickpoint extraction on Santa Cruz Island initially with parameters detailed in Table 1; the full parameter file is available in the Supplementary Materials.
-As explained in Section 2, extraction prior to post-processing thinning generates a dense dataset of knickpoints both within and outside knickzones identified by the calibration dataset (see Supplementary Materials 5.1).
+We carried out knickpoint extraction on Santa Cruz Island (Fig. 6b) initially with parameters detailed in Table 1; the full parameter file is available in the Supplement.
+As explained in Sect.
+2, extraction prior to post-processing thinning generates a dense dataset of knickpoints both within and outside knickzones identified by the calibration dataset (see Supplement Sect.
+S5.1).
 Therefore, we apply a threshold approach to thin the dataset by removing small knickpoints.
-We set cut-off values of $|\Delta k{sn}| > 0.8$ and $\Delta z{seg} > 2.1$, where knickpoints smaller than these thresholds are ignored.
-These values are set for this case study with the specific aim to isolate the main knickpoints while matching with the calibration dataset.
+We set cutoff values of $|\Delta k{\rm sn}| > 0.8$ and $\Delta z{\rm seg} > 2.1$, whereby knickpoints smaller than these thresholds are ignored.
+These values are set for this case study with the specific aim of isolating the main knickpoints while matching with the calibration dataset.
 This approach is fully reproducible and does not involve manual picking of knickpoints.

-Our thinning procedure reduced the number of slope-break knickpoints from 398 to 160; and the number of vertical-step knickpoints from 40 to 17.
+Our thinning procedure reduced the number of slope-break knickpoints from 398 to 160 and the number of vertical-step knickpoints from 40 to 17.
 This is a relatively high number of knickpoints compared to the calibration bases and lips (18 pairs).

-However, this disparity can partly be explained by the differences in methods: our algorithm details discrete changes in channel morphology whereas the calibration knickzones are identified over longer channel reaches.
+However, this disparity can partly be explained by the differences in methods: our algorithm details discrete changes in channel morphology, whereas the calibration knickzones are identified over longer channel reaches.
 Therefore, one mapped knickzone may contain several algorithmically identified knickpoints.